Last updated: May 14, 2026

 - Can we ask for it later?

-If the answer to the fifth question is yes, the field probably does not belong in the first form.
+If the answer to question 5 is yes, the field probably does not belong in the first form.
+It is the fastest way to shorten a form without breaking operations.

 Choose the Right Field Type